 Take care.

-We've got shovel ready projects all across the country to start helping states and local governments with shovel ready projects.
+We've got shovel-ready projects all across the country to start helping states and local governments with shovel-ready projects.

 We are seeing shovels hit the ground.

-There are almost a hundred shovel ready transportation projects.
+There are almost 100 shovel-ready transportation projects.

 Shovels will soon be moving earth, and trucks will soon be pouring concrete.